selendra/selendra-wiki/docs/learn/learn-xcm.md

 :::note

 XCM is a work-in-progress.
-XCM v2 is deployed on Polkadot and v3 is currently in development.
+XCM v2 is deployed on Selendra and v3 is currently in development.
 Learn more about XCM v3 and its new features in the [resources](#resources) section.

 :::